Contents

 1. AI-based design

 Before designing any product, manufacturers must test various scenarios and arrive at the best possible outcome.
 By leveraging AI, the generative design software can consider multiple input parameters like size, weight, manufacturing methodologies, raw materials, and other cost constraints to generate various design combinations.
+Car manufacturer Nissan leveraged AI assistance in designing its new car.
+The company reported that using AI allowed them many iterations that consider the cooling and aerodynamic needs of the car while ensuring the looks were aesthetically pleasing.

 1. AI and IoT